Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/src/samples/README.md

+---
+page_type: sample
+languages:
+  - java
+products:
+  - azure
+  - azure-data-appconfiguration
+urlFragment: appconfiguration-samples
+---

-## Azure App Configuration Samples client library for Java
+# Azure App Configuration Samples client library for Java
 This document explains samples and how to use them.

 ## Key concepts